 The City of Ridgefield maintains about 50 linear miles of paved streets.

+Ridgefield's livability, economic vitality, and public safety depend on a healthy, viable street system.
 Pavement management is a way of protecting this community asset and maximizing the life of our streets.
 Each year, staff evaluates pavement conditions and determines the most cost-effective methods to extend pavement life and improve the driving surface.
 When streets begin to fail, they fail quickly and the costs to repair them increases dramatically.
-To use resources most efficiently, the city’s primary focus has been on keeping good streets in good condition.
+To use resources most efficiently, the city's primary focus has been on keeping good streets in good condition.